Best External Hard Drives & SSDs for Chromebox Android Central 2021

 WD My Passport is the best bargain external hard drive you can buy.
 It's a spinning disk drive so you won't be breaking any read speed records, but it's perfect for storing photos or music or video.
 It's available in 1TB–4TB options.

 If you need a big boost in storage for your Chromebox but need to have SSD speeds, the Samsung T5 drive is one of the best ways to make it happen.
-They use Samsung's own V-NAND to bring read/write speeds of up to 540MB/s over a USB 3.1 connection, are future-proof with a USB-C port, and aren't much bigger than a credit card.
+It uses Samsung's own V-NAND to bring read/write speeds of up to 540MB/s over a USB 3.1 connection, is future-proof with a USB-C port, and isn't much bigger than a credit card.
 You can store and retrieve all of your stuff really fast if that's what you need with capacity from 250GB–2TB.

-If media portability is a top concern then you'll definitely want an SSD — but SanDisk takes things one step further by wrapping the drive in a heavy duty case that includes a loop to connect to a lanyard.
+If media portability is a top concern then you'll definitely want an SSD — but SanDisk takes things one step further by putting the drive in a heavy-duty case that includes a loop to connect to a lanyard.
 It uses USB-C and USB 3.1 for fast read speeds, and capacity options start at 250GB and go all the way up to 2TB.

 Again we'll recommend Samsung's SSD for being among the fastest and well-designed drives you can buy.
 Pricing varies depending on the amount of storage you want, but your best value would be the 500GB drive.
-Bought along with the AmazonBasics drive enclosure gives your Chromebox instant access to a sizable media collection for under $100.
+Bought along with the Sabrent 2.5-inch enclosure, it gives your Chromebox instant access to a sizable media collection for under $100.

 Just like with the external drives, WD manages to undercut Samsung's prices by a fair margin while still offering a solid state drive with comparable read speeds.
 Choose from drive capacities from 250GB up to 2TB and slip it into a drive enclosure to add all the extra storage you need to your Chromebox.